Peripatopsidae

-Peripatopsidae is one of the two living velvet worm families.
+Peripatopsidae or the Southern Velvet Worms are one of two extant families of velvet worm.
+This family includes more than 140 described species distributed among 41 genera, but some authorities deem only 131 of these species to be valid.
+The French zoologist Eugène Louis Bouvier proposed this family in 1905 with Peripatopsis as the type genus.

 Description

 The Peripatopsidae exhibit relatively many characteristics that are perceived as original or "primitive" with respect to the Peripatidae.
 The species in this family have relatively few legs, ranging from 13 pairs (in Ooperipatellus nanus) to a maximum of 29 pairs (in Paraperipatus papuensis).
 Behind or between the last leg pair is the genital opening (gonopore).
 This family includes both oviparous genera (e.g., Ooperipatellus and Ooperipatus) and viviparous genera, which adopt various modes of supplying nourishment to their embryos, ranging from lecithotrophic ovoviviparity (with yolky eggs retained in their uteri, e.g., Peripatoides) to matrotrophic viviparity (with little or no yolk in the eggs retained in their uteri and nourishment supplied by the mother instead, e.g., Metaperipatus, Opisthopatus, Paraperipatus, Paropisthopatus, and Peripatopsis).
 The Peripatopsidae lack a placenta, however, which has been found in velvet worms only in the neotropical Peripatidae.

 Most genera in this family have only 15 pairs of legs; one genus has 15 or fewer (Regimitra, with 14 or 15 in the only species), and another genus includes only species with fewer than 15 (Ooperipatellus, with 13 or 14, depending on the species).
-Two genera are characterized by 16 pairs of legs (Occiperipatoides and Paropisthopatus), another genus has 16 or fewer (Peripatoides), and only four genera include velvet worms with more than 16: Opisthopatus (with 16 to 18), Peripatopsis (with 16 to 25), Metaperipatus (with 19 to 22), and Paraperipatus (with 21 to 29).
+Two genera are characterized by 16 pairs of legs (Occiperipatoides and Paropisthopatus), another genus has 15 or 16 (Peripatoides), and only four genera include velvet worms with more than 16: Opisthopatus (with 16 to 18), Peripatopsis (with 16 to 25), Metaperipatus (with 19 to 22), and Paraperipatus (with 21 to 29).
 Although leg number is fixed within most peripatopsid species, the four genera that feature more than 16 leg pairs exhibit some variation in leg number within species as well as among species.
 Peripatopsid species with more legs also feature greater intraspecific variation in leg number.